Chapter Three

 “Perhaps she’s double-parked,” Marcus said.

-The guests on both sides of the room began to shift uncomfortably.
+The guests on both sides of the room shifted uncomfortably.

 “Perhaps you should go find out what’s going on,” Henry continued.